randomfox/PyCubix/README.md

 - `add_scale = <float_value>`: Scale the cube.
 Example: `add_scale = 0.73`
 - `rotate_face = <list_of_faces_to_be_rotated>`: Rotate one or more faces of the cube using the Rubik's cube notation.
 The cube is not reset before executing the moves.
 Example: `rotate_face = R U R' U'`
 - `map_colors = <list_of_face_to_color_mappings>`.
 Apply a color (blue, red, yellow, green, orange, white) to a face (front, right, up, back, left, down).
 Example: `map_colors = front:blue, back:green, left:red, right:orange, up:white, down:yellow`
 - `scramble = <list_of_faces_to_be_rotated>`: Scramble the cube with a given algorithm/list of moves.
 It practically works as the rotate_face command, but the cube the faces are rotated INSTANTLY (within the same frame), meaning that the face rotations are not being shown/animated/tweened.
 Example: `scramble = R U R' U'`.
-To maintain a prior applied color orientation, you would do the follow to scramble the cube: `reset_cube;set_color_orientation = front:blue, back:green, left:red, right:orange, up:white, down:yellow;scramble = U R2 F B R B2 R U2 L B2 R U' D' R2 F R' L B2 U2 F2`.
+To maintain a prior applied color orientation, you would do the follow to scramble the cube: `reset_cube;set_color_orientation = front:blue, back:green, left:red, right:orange, up:white, down:yellow;scramble = U R2 F B R B2 R U2 L B2 R U' D' R2 F R' L B2 U2 F2`
 - `add_padding = <float_value>`: Modify the padding between the cubies.
-Example: `add_padding = 0.5`.
-(NOTE: This method has a bug and does only work correctly when the padding is applied BEFORE the first face rotation.)
+Example: `add_padding = 0.5` (NOTE: This method is not implemented correctly and does only work as expected when the padding is applied BEFORE the first face rotation)
 - `set_background_color = <float_value_red>, <float_value_green>, <float_value_blue>`: Set the windows's background color.
 Example: `set_background_color = 0.3, 0.3, 0.3`

-It's also possible more than one command in a single message.
+It's also possible to send more than one command in a single message.
 The commands need to be separated by a semicolon though.
 Example: `reset_cube;apply_random_pattern`

 ## What else is there?